t3kt/raytk/docs/_reference/operators/function/index.md

   - name: flipFn
     summary: Function that flips its input in one of several different modes.
   - name: gainFn
+    summary: A function that expands the sides of the coordinate range and compresses the center.
   - name: impulseFn
+    summary: Impulse functions that are useful as trigger patterns or animation envelopes.
   - name: joinFn
+    summary: Joins functions end on end.
   - name: modulateFn
   - name: multiplyFn
+    summary: Multiplies the returned values produced by all of the connected input functions.
   - name: parabolaFn
   - name: pennerEasingFn
+    summary: Robert Penner's collection of easing functions.
   - name: powerCurveFn
   - name: sincCurveFn
   - name: stepFn
+    summary: A function that changes from zero to one at a cutoff point.
   - name: waveFn
     summary: A function that uses a periodic wave, with the position as the parameter.
   summary: Function operators are an advanced type of operator used to control the